elastic/elasticsearch-py/docs/reference/querying.md

 How can you figure out the namespace?

 * The [Elasticsearch API docs](https://www.elastic.co/docs/api/doc/elasticsearch/) can help, even though the tags it uses do not fully map to namespaces.
-* You can also use the client docs, by:
+* You can also use the client documentation, by:
-  * browing the [Elasticsearch API Reference](https://elasticsearch-py.readthedocs.io/en/stable/api.html) page, or
+  * browsing the [Elasticsearch API Reference](https://elasticsearch-py.readthedocs.io/en/stable/api.html) page, or
-  * search for your endpoint using [Read the Docs](https://elasticsearch-py.readthedocs.io/) search, which is powered by Elasticsearch!
+  * searching for your endpoint using [Read the Docs](https://elasticsearch-py.readthedocs.io/) search, which is powered by Elasticsearch!
 * Finally, most examples in the [Elasticsearch guide](https://www.elastic.co/guide/en/elasticsearch/reference/current/index.html) are also available in Python.
 In the example below, `client.ingest.put_pipeline(...)` is the function that calls the "Create or update a pipeline" API.